popgenmethods/momi2/Readme.md

 See example.py for an example of how to construct a population history and compute its SFS entries.

+## Upcoming features

 An upcoming paper will extend the Moran joint SFS algorithm to handle demographic histories with pulse migration, and will also include a method for fitting models via gradient descent.
+The user interface of momi will also be changing when migration and gradient descent are added.
 Stay tuned for updates!